AreelKhan/Sudoku/README.md

 # Sudoku
-A **Sudoku puzzle** and integrated **Sudoku Solver** written using Pygame
+A **Sudoku puzzle** and integrated **Sudoku Solver** written using PyGame

 ## Background:
 This project started off as an attempt at answering [Leetcode 37 Sudoku Solver.](https://leetcode.com/problems/sudoku-solver/)

 I solved the problem using the Backtracking algorithm.
-Although I thought of many algorithms to solve a Sudoku board, the backtracking algorithm seemed the most efficient, elegant and easy to implement.
+Although I attmped many other algorithms to solve a Sudoku board, the backtracking algorithm seemed the most efficient, elegant and easy to implement.

 ## Description:
-There are two parts to this project.
-The sudoku game and the sudoku solver.
+There are three portions to this project.
+The sudoku game, the sudoku solver, and the generation of a feasible sudoku board.
 The frontend is fairly simple, with the GUI of the game designed using a module called Pygame.
-In the backend, a request to the sugoku API generates a random sudoku board.
+In the backend, a request to the sugoku API generates a random feasible sudoku board.
 The game is stored as a 2D array.
 The user can make inputs using the keyboard and mouse.
-When the use presses enter s on the keyboard.
+When the use enters s on the keyboard.
 A solved version of the sudoku board is displayed.

 ## How to play: